muratk3n/thirdwave/en/README.md

 views and those of his comrades also reflected the fact that Germany was already a nation with a great deal of egalitarianism baked into its political culture.
-Almost without exception, the Nazis emphasized all kinds of socialist attitudes, to be sure a socialism “cleansed” of international Marxism and communism.
+Almost without exception, the Nazis emphasized all kinds of socialist attitudes, to be sure a socialism 'cleansed' of international Marxism and communism.
 Indeed, when he looked back from 1941, Hitler said of the NSDAP in the 1920s that “90 ninety percent of it was made up by left-wing people.'
 He also thought it was “decisive”